Occidental looks to raise cash, swap debt as oil prices pressure finances

 The planned sale of its Algerian oil and gas properties to France's Total SA will not go forward, both companies said this week.
 Occidental will have to reclassify those as continuing operations, which could hurt second-quarter results, Rowland said.

-The Anadarko purchase increased Occidental's debt to about $40 billion, and the oil-price crash has cut the value of assets picked up in the deal, making it harder to sell some of them to pay down the debt.
+The Anadarko purchase increased Occidental's debt to about $40 billion, but the oil-price crash has cut the value of assets picked up in the deal.

 Occidental posts $2.2 bln loss on charges, deepens spending cuts